sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-data-model/cap-extend-sfsf-data-model.md

 [ACCORDION-BEGIN [Step 1: ](Review the Data Model)]

-Before you move on with the coding, let's just quickly review the conceptual data model of your solution:
+Before you move on with the coding, just quickly review the conceptual data model of your solution:

 ![Figure 1 – Data Model Diagram](data-model.png)